idorokni/idorokni/README.md

 ## About Me

-- **Experienced in high-level programming, game development, and AI.**
+- **Experienced in high-level programming, game development, OS Development and low level programming.**
-- **Currently learning low-level programming and cybersecurity to strengthen my skills in system security and network defense.**
+- **Currently learning low-level programming, OS Development and cybersecurity to strengthen my skills.**
-- **Worked on a variety of projects ranging from games to AI systems, and now focused on secure software development and ethical hacking.**
+- **Worked on a variety of projects ranging from games to an OS, and now focused on low level progeamming and cybersecurity.**
 - **Dedicated to continuous learning and growth, constantly exploring new technologies and techniques in the world of programming and security.**
 - **I believe in the importance of securing systems to protect data, privacy, and the integrity of software.**